Data · Tested to vs certified to

 Claimed vs certified

-The single most useful thing we can show you: the gap between what a water filter markets and what it can actually prove.
-A claim is not a certification.
-"Tested to NSF standards" is a lab result a brand arranged once; an accredited NSF, WQA, or IAPMO certification is an audited program you can verify in a public registry.
-This table counts both, for every filter we score, and is computed from the same data behind the scorecards.
+If you are deciding which filter to trust, here is the one gap that matters: what a brand markets versus what it can actually prove.
+The two are not the same.
+"Tested to NSF standards" is just a lab result a brand paid for once.
+An accredited certification - from NSF, WQA, or IAPMO, the three independent bodies that audit filters - is an ongoing program you can look up yourself in a public registry.
+The table below counts both for every filter we score, drawn from the same data behind the scorecards.
+The wider the gap, the more a brand is asking you to take on faith.

 What the catalog shows